Persecution of Yazidis: Early persecution

 After some Kurdish tribes became Islamized in the 10th century, they joined in the persecution of Yazidis in the Hakkari mountains.
-Muslim Kurds persecuted and attacked the Yazidis with particular brutality due to their religion.
+Due to their religion, Muslim Kurds persecuted and attacked the Yazidis with particular brutality.
 Sometimes, during these massacres, Muslim Kurds tried to force the Yazidis to convert to Islam.
-Almost the whole Yazidi population were nearly wiped out by massacres carried out by Muslim Kurds and Turks in the 19th century.
+Massacres by Muslim Kurds and Turks in the 19th century nearly eradicated the Yazidi population.

 13th century

-In 1254, Sheikh Adī’s grand-nephew al-Ḥasan b.
-‘Adī together with 200 of his supporter were executed by Badr al-Din Lu'Lu, who was an Armenian convert to Islam and Zangid governor of Mosul, Sheikh Adi's tomb at Lalish was then desecrated.
+In 1254, Sheikh Adī's grand-nephew al-Ḥasan b.
+'Adī together with 200 of his supporters were executed by Badr al-Din Lu'Lu, who was a Kurd convert to Islam and Zangid governor of Mosul, Sheikh Adi's tomb at Lalish was then desecrated.

 15th century

-In 1415, a Shāfi‘ī theologian, ‘Izz al-Dīn al Hulwānī, with the military support of the Sunni Kurds of the Sindi tribe and the lord of Ḥiṣn Kayfā, attacked Lalish and burnt down the temple.
+In 1415, a Shāfi'ī theologian, 'Izz al-Dīn al Hulwānī, with the military support of the Sunni Kurds of the Sindi tribe and the lord of Ḥiṣn Kayfā, attacked Lalish and burnt down the temple.
 The Yazidis later rebuilt their temple and the tomb of Sheikh Adi.

 16th century

-In the year 1585, the Yazidis in the Sinjar mountain were attacked by the Sunni Kurds from Bohtan.
+In the year 1585, the Yazidis in the Sinjar Mountains were attacked by the Sunni Kurds from Bohtan.